 Once frozen remove from freezer and cut into small pieces

-Put all of it into a your chopper jar and blend.
+Put all of it into your chopper jar and blend.
 You have to be quick as you don’t want your mixture to melt.
 It must remain thick and creamy.
 You don’t want any lumps.

 Start whipping the cream with your blender till it stands in peaks